IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

   **Classic:** Supported at provisioning time.
 Clear the attribute to promote the replica.

   **Gen2:** Supported.
-Set `remote_leader_id` to the CRN of an existing Gen1 (Classic) source instance to provision a Gen2 read-only replica.
+Set `remote_leader_id` to the CRN of an existing Gen1 (Classic) or Gen2 source instance to provision a Gen2 read-only replica.
 Clear the attribute on an existing Gen2 replica to promote it to a standalone primary instance.

   For more information, see [Configuring Read-only Replicas](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas).